rapidsai/notebooks/utils/README.md

 * `DASK_SCHED_PORT         8786`: a keyword to tell `dask-cluster.py` which port is assigned to the Dask scheduler
 * `DASK_SCHED_BOKEH_PORT   8787`: a keyword to tell `dask-cluster.py` which port is assigned to the scheduler's visual front-end
 * `DASK_WORKER_BOKEH_PORT  8790`: a keyword to tell `dask-cluster.py` which port is assigned to the worker's visual front-end
-* `DEBUG`: a keyword to tell `dask-cluster.py` to launch all Dask workers to set the log-level to DEBUG
+* `DEBUG`: a keyword to tell `dask-cluster.py` to launch all Dask workers with log-level set to DEBUG

 ## dask-setup